Do You Have a Case?

 Former Client

-Whether it’s a private residence, a retail store, a construction site, or a tract of undeveloped land, many properties in Ohio have both hidden and visible defects and hazards that can cause people to suffer serious injuries.
+Whether it’s a private residence, a retail store, a construction site, or a tract of undeveloped land, many properties in Ohio have hidden and visible defects and hazards that can cause people to suffer serious injuries.

 Common causes of injuries on private and public properties include: